bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  Employee and Territoty are related through a table called employee territories which can be accesed with this one.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  Mongo is a great option when the data is unstructured. but when data has order and relationship established it wont be a good choice.
-- What is "NewSQL", and what is it trying to achieve?
+- What is "NewSQL", and what is it trying to achieve? from Wiki ''s a class of relational database management systems that seek to provide the scalability of NoSQL systems for online transaction processing (OLTP) workloads while maintaining the ACID guarantees of a traditional database system.''
 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo